quattor/quattor.github.com/_posts/2013-10-25-aquilon-site.md

 aq add_feature --feature 'rootpasswd' --type host
 ```

-And we bind them together the personality to the `hushhush` feature.
+And we bind the personality to the `hushhush` feature.
+On the other
-On the other hand, we want the root password to be set up for the
+hand, we want the root password to be set up for the entire archetype,
-entire archetype, so:
+so:

 ```bash
 aq bind_feature --feature 'hushhush' --personality 'illegal-syping-and-tapping' --archetype 'linux'